15 Mar ABS filament for 3D printing: learning about plastic materials

 - It resists heat.

-Why choose ABS
+Why you should choose ABS

 ABS is a material that has a very low cost and furthermore its extreme resistance allows this material to be used for prototypes that must guarantee durability over time and rigidity.